Austin High School Class of 1962

 presenting Mr. Robinson with commemorative

-remarks, Scott related how he, Jerry
+gifts.
+In his remarks, Scott related how he, Jerry

 Taylor, and Newton Hightower persuaded Mr.